firebase/firebase-js-sdk/docs-devsite/firestore_.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

+> Warning: This API is now obsolete.
+>
+> Instead of creating cache indexes manually, consider using `enablePersistentCacheIndexAutoCreation()` to let the SDK decide whether to create cache indexes for queries running locally.
+>

 Configures indexing for local query execution.
 Any previous index configuration is overridden.
 The `Promise` resolves once the index configuration has been persisted.

 The index entries themselves are created asynchronously.
 You can continue to use queries that require indexing even if the indices are not yet available.
 Query execution will automatically start using the index once the index entries have been written.